alina-yur/nljug-native-spring-boot/README.md

 ```

-Navigating to `http://localhost:8080/hello` gives us the same message, only now our application is much faster – it started in 48 miliseconds!
+Navigating to `http://localhost:8080/hello` gives us the same message, only now our application is much faster – it started in 48 milliseconds!

 We can also quickly assess the runtime characteristics of our application.
-The size of our application is 62MB, and measuring the runtime memory usage (RSS) while serving incoming requests load gives us 69 MB.
+The size of our application is 62MB, and measuring the runtime memory usage (RSS) while serving incoming requests gives us 69 MB.
 How great is this!

 But let's explore performance more, and for that let's talk about specific performance optimizations in Native Image.

 ## Optimize performance

-You might say: ok, I can see how compiling my applications with Native Image is great for startup, memory usage, packaging size, but what about peak performance?
-Indeed, we know that the JVM monitors our application, profiles it, and adapts on the go to optimize the most frequently executed parts.
-And we said about Native Image compilation that runtime hasn't happened yet, so how can you oprimize for high peak performance?
+You might say: “ok, I can see how compiling my applications with Native Image is great for startup, memory usage, packaging size, but what about peak performance?”
+Indeed, we know that at runtime the JVM monitors our application, profiles it, and adapts on the go to optimize the most frequently executed parts.
+And we said that Native Image compilation takes place before runtime, so how can you optimize for peak performance?
 I'm glad you asked!
 Let's talk about profile-guided optimizations.

 ### Profile-Guided Optimizations 🚀

 One of the most powerful performance optimizations in Native Image is profile-guided optimizations (PGO).
-You can build an instrumented version of your application, do a "training run" applying relevant workloads, and generate a profiles file that will be automatically picked up by Native Image to guide optimizations.
-This way you can combine the best of both worlds: **the runtime awareness of the JVM, and the powerful AOT optimizations of Native Image**.
+You can build an instrumented version of your application, do a "training run" applying relevant workloads, and generate a profile file that will be automatically picked up by Native Image to guide optimizations.
+In this way, you get the best of both worlds: **the runtime awareness of the JVM, and the powerful AOT optimizations of Native Image**.

 Let's build a PGO-optimized application.
 To follow along, you might to want to clone this related repo, as it comes with profiles and benchmarking scripts: https://github.com/alina-yur/nljug-native-spring-boot.